You probably know the feeling all too well — grogginess that seems to weigh you down when you wake from sleep.

 - Slow blood flow in the brain: There also

-might bea lag in the time it takes for cerebral blood flow velocity to speed up after waking.
+might bea lag in the time it takes for the brain’s blood flow to speed up after waking.

-Whether you’re waking up from a nap or waking up from a night of sleep, the symptoms of sleep inertia are pretty much the same.
+Whether you’re waking up from a nap or a night of sleep, the symptoms of sleep inertia are pretty much the same.

 Now, the good news.
 Typically, sleep inertia disappears after about 30 minutes, according to a